 Currently, Dan directs a research team of 7 Ph.D. students at UW-Madison and is an Associate Director of the Wisconsin Electric Machines and Power Electronics Consortium.
 Dan and his team’s current focus at UW is based around fundamental research in capacitively (electrostatic) coupled power conversion systems.

-Dan holds a BS of electrical engineering from Bradley University with MS and Ph.D. earned at the University of Wisconsin – Madison.
+Dan holds a BS in physics from Bradley University with MS and Ph.D. in electrical engineering earned at the University of Wisconsin – Madison.

 Chief Executive Officer